 When was Jesus “without form or comeliness,” undesired so that everyone despised and rejected him? (vs. 3) On the contrary, the gospels insist Jesus was greatly admired everywhere he went by every segment of society (Luke 4:14-15) and even to regions he never visited (Matt 4:24, 25).

-Response: If Jesus was “greatly admired everywhere he went by every segment of society,” He never would have been crucified.
-Isaiah 53:3 reads, “He was despised and rejected by mankind,” and the examples of this are manifold.
-Not only was Jesus betrayed, arrested, beaten, flogged, spit upon, mocked, and crucified, He was despised and rejected in other ways as well:
+Response: If Jesus was “greatly admired everywhere he went by every segment of society” He never would have been crucified.
+Isaiah 53:3 reads, “He was despised and rejected by mankind,” and the examples of this in the life of Yeshua are manifold.
+Not only was He betrayed, arrested, beaten, flogged, spit upon, mocked, and crucified, He was despised and rejected in other ways as well:

 - “And all the people in the synagogue were filled with rage as they heard these things; and they got up and drove Him out of the city, and led Him to the brow of the hill on which their city had been built, in order to throw Him down the cliff.”
 (Luke 4:28-29)